NA-DEGEN-GIRL/tg-auto-ban-bot/README.md

 ---

+## Moderation & Ban Details

+- **If a user's very first comment in the group/channel contains an http/https link:**
+    - The user is instantly banned from BOTH the group (`chat_id`) and the notice channel (`NOTICE_CHAT_ID`).
+    - The spam message is deleted.
+    - If the comment contains NO link, a public welcome message is sent.
+- **For existing users (not first comment):**
+    - Any reply (comment) containing http(s) links is always deleted (but the user is NOT banned).
+    - Plain text/comments without links are always allowed.

+---

 ## Notes

-- For message deletion and ban/unban features to work, you must add the bot as an **admin** in both your notice channel and discussion group!
+- For ban/delete actions to work, **add the bot as an admin both in your notice channel and the associated group!**
-- writers.json, auth_status.json and other data files are automatically managed in the bot's folder.
+- All data and state (writers.json, auth_status.json) is handled automatically in the bot directory.